Pythagora-io/gpt-pilot/README.md

 4. **Architect agent** writes up technologies that will be used for the app
 5. **DevOps agent** checks if all technologies are installed on the machine and installs them if they are not
 6. **Tech Lead agent** writes up development tasks that Developer will need to implement.
 This is an important part because, for each step, Tech Lead needs to specify how the user (real world developer) can review if the task is done (eg. open localhost:3000 and do something)
 7. **Developer agent** takes each task and writes up what needs to be done to implement it.
-The description is in human readable form.
+The description is in human-readable form.
-8. Finally, **Code Monkey agent** takes the Developer's description and the currently implement file and implements the changes into it.
+8. Finally, **Code Monkey agent** takes the Developer's description and the existing file and implements the changes into it.
 We realized this works much better than giving it to Developer right away to implement changes.

+For more details on the roles of agents employed by GPT Pilot refer to [AGENTS.md](https://github.com/Pythagora-io/gpt-pilot/blob/main/pilot/helpers/agents/AGENTS.md)

 ![GPT Pilot Coding Workflow](https://github.com/Pythagora-io/gpt-pilot/assets/10895136/54a8ec24-a2ea-43a6-a494-03139d4e43f5)